mkarpiarz/cloud-native-docs/README.md

    ./repo docs -p gpu-operator
    ```

+   You can determine the docsets by viewing the `[repo_docs.projects.<docset-name>]` tables in the `repo.toml` file.

 The resulting HTML pages are located in the `_build/docs/.../latest/` directory of your repository clone.

 More information about the `repo docs` command is available from
 <http://omniverse-docs.s3-website-us-east-1.amazonaws.com/repo_docs/0.20.3/index.html>.

-Additionally, the Gitlab CI for this project builds the documentation on every merge request and push to the default branch.
+Additionally, the Gitlab CI for this project builds the documentation on every merge into the default branch (`master`).
-The under-development documentation from the default branch is available at <https://nvidia.gitlab.io/cloud-native/cnt-docs/review/latest/>.
+The documentation from the current default branch (`master`) is available at <https://nvidia.gitlab.io/cloud-native/cnt-docs/review/latest/>.
+Documentation in the default branch is under development and unstable.

 ## Releasing Documentation